-As OWS evolves it brings the population’s awareness of the corporate death grip on society along with it.
-Currently a cluster of working groups are considering all the consequences of debt.
+As OWS evolves it brings the population’s awareness of the corporate death grip on society along

 So, from the new Debt Resisters' Manual,

-http://www.scribd.com/doc/105887484/Occupy-Wall-Street-Strike-Debt-The-Debt-Resistors-Operations-Manualand the latest issue of Tidal magazine, I note two things of interest: the connection to climate change, and, plain old greed.
+http://www.scribd.com/doc/105887484/Occupy-Wall-Street-Strike-Debt-The-Debt-Resistors-Operations-Manual, and the latest issue of Tidal magazine, I note two things of interest: the connection to climate change, and, plain old greed.

 In the current issue of Tidal,David Graeber describes debt as, "promises of future productivity."
 Debt even affects the weather!